Manevolent/ts3j/README.md

 TS3J is formatted and stubbed for server support, and no logic has been written.
 I've discovered that, with the protocol reversed, it may be possible to make a server that doesn't adhere to the licensing restrictions.
 While nobody can stop anyone from making a reverse-engineered server as well now, I won't be sharing any code for one.

-This project is currently not completed, but is being actively worked on until it is stable and working.
-I'm very open to suggestions and contributions should you want to make any, so we can make this a reality faster.

 # Current Status

 It should work, I'm using it on my bot